Which classes are best suited for me?

 What should I bring?

-Bring your mat, or rent a high-quality Manduka or B Mat for $2 (cash only).
-Most people like to bring their own water bottle and towel, but if you forget, no worries.
-We sell bottled water for $1 and offer spare towels for free.
+Bring your mat, or rent a high-quality Manduka mat for $2 (cash only).
+We sell bottled water for $1 (cash only).

 What if I’m late or need to leave early?